erezgeva/libptpmgmt/README.md

   * Debian packages for Debian and Debian based Linux systems.
   * RPM packages for Red Hat based Linux systems.
   * Arch Linux packages.
+  * Gentoo build recipe using ebuild.

 # <u>Licence</u>
 The Licence of this project is

-  * The library is under LGPL 3 or later
+  * The library is under LGPL v3 or later.
-  * The pmc and phc_ctl tools and the testing scripts are under GPL 3 or later
+  * The pmc and phc_ctl tools and the testing scripts are under GPL v3 or later.
+  * Documentation is under under GFDL v1.3 or later without invariants sections.